zencart/zencart/README.md

 PCI/PA-DSS Compliance
 ---------------------
-Currently only the v1.5.0 release is PA-DSS certified, and only when downloaded from [Download Zen Cart&reg;](http://sourceforge.net/projects/zencart/files).
+Currently only the v1.5.0 release is PA-DSS certified, and only when downloaded from the official distribution server: [Download Zen Cart&reg;](http://sourceforge.net/projects/zencart/files).

 Other branches are not PA-DSS Certified unless otherwise stated.